Psychtoolbox-3/MiscStuff/OpenHMD64BitIntelUbuntuLinux/README.txt

 This file will be deleted as soon as a sufficiently up-to-date version of OpenHMD is available as a regular Debian package inside an up to date version of Ubuntu Linux.

+This folder also contains openhmdkeepalivedaemon.
+This executable needs to be installed on your Linux system and started at system boot if you use a HMD other than the Rift DK1 or Rift DK2.
+Otherwise the HMD will not get detected by PTB and the X-Server properly and the VR rendering will not display on the HMD, but on your regular displays, which is not what you want. openhmdkeepalivedaemon is currently distributed under MIT license.